Undergraduate Registration Policy and Procedures

 Waiting List

 Once a course has been closed, a student is encouraged to select and register for an alternative course.
 If a student wishes to be placed on the waiting list for the original course, the student can choose to waitlist the course in Self-Service or with the assistance of a student success/academic advisor.
-Students are admitted from the waiting list on the basis of need as determined by the Dean of Academic Administration in consultation with program chairs/directors and other academic officials when appropriate.
+Students are admitted from the waiting list on the basis of need as determined by the Office of the Registrar in consultation with program chairs/directors and other academic officials when appropriate.
 The waiting list does not operate on a first-come, first-served basis, nor do instructors have influence on the decision.
-The Dean of Academic Administration makes determinations prior to the start of the term.
+The Office of the Registrar makes determinations prior to the start of the term.
 Students authorized to add the class are contacted by email when they have permission to register for the course.
 It is the responsibility of the student to register for the course during the 24-hour window of authorization.
 Failure to register within the allotted timeframe results in forfeiture of the seat in the course.
 Aurora University reserves the right to register students actively on a waitlist into the corresponding course.
 It is the responsibility of the student to remove himself/herself via Self-Service or with the assistance of a student success/academic advisor, from any waiting list for which he/she no longer wishes to be considered.

 Auditor Status